-John Blacklow has been presented on many of the world's most renowned concert stages.
-In Europe, he has performed in many of the most prestigious venues, including the Musikverein in Vienna, Wigmore Hall in London (Music Masters series), and the Concertgebouw in Amsterdam.
-In the USA, invited performances have included appearances on Carnegie Hall’s “Distinctive Debuts” series and at Merkin Hall in New York, the Dame Myra Hess Memorial Concert Series in Chicago, and both the Kennedy Center and the Phillips Collection in Washington D.C.
+John Blacklow has been presented in many prestigious venues and concert series throughout the USA, Europe, and Asia.
+As soloist, he has been presented in venues such as Alice Tully Hall, Merkin Hall and Carnegie Hall’s “Distinctive Debuts”series in New York City, Wigmore Hall in London (Music Masters series), Musikverein in Vienna, Royal Conservatoire in Brussels, Concertgebouw in Amsterdam, Dame Myra Hess Memorial Concert Series in Chicago, and Los Angeles County Museum of Art, and both the Kennedy Center and the Phillips Collection in Washington D.C.
 Recent seasons have also included performances in Athens, Birmingham (UK), Brussels, Chicago, Oakland, Palm Beach, Pasadena, Memphis, Paris, Sarasota, Venice, Zürich, Seoul, and Busan.

 John Blacklow has made national television appearances in the USA, Korea, and Japan.
 Radio performances have included National Public Radio’s “Performance Today” in the USA, BBC’s “In Tune” in the UK, and on many other radio broadcasts across USA, Europe, and Asia.